7 life skills all primary-school children need

 Why it matters: Learning to touch-type could give your child a massive boost, both in their education and in the workplace.
 ‘A “fast pecker” at the keyboard is, at best, half the speed of a touch-typist,’ says Sue Westwood of English Type.
 ‘If your child can touch-type, it could give them a 200 to 300 per cent advantage over other children.’

 How and when to learn: Sue recommends that children should start learning touch-typing in Year 2 or 3.
 ‘It’s much faster to learn when you’re young, and children typically achieve 30 words per minute and 90 per cent accuracy after 25 hours’ practice,’ she says.
-Less than 15 per cent of schools teach touch-typing, so try an online course such as English Type or the BBC's free Dance Mat Typing system.
+Less than 15 per cent of schools teach touch-typing, so try an online typing course for children such as English Type.

 Life skill: first-aid